-Although many people are excited about adopting a raw diet for their dogs, some are still skeptical.
+Many people are excited about adopting a raw diet for their dogs.
+However, some are still skeptical.
 This is mainly due to a few myths about raw feeding.
 These myths continue to circulate despite evidence showing that raw foods lead to numerous health benefits, ranging from better digestion to fewer allergies.

 To put your mind at ease, we have compiled a list of the most common myths and demonstrated how they are untrue.